hydrodynamicstability/Invitation-to-Hydrodynamics/philosophy.md

 Garrett Birkhoff, 1960:  *Hydrodynamics:  A Study in Logic, Fact, and Similitude*, revised edition (Princeton University Press).

+Clifford A. Truesdell and Richard A. Toupin, 1960:  The field viewpoint in classical physics, subsections A1-A9.
+Excerpt from *The Classical Field Theories*, in *Handbuch der Physik*, Band III/1, ed. by S. Flugge (Springer), pp. 226-235.
+Revised reprint in C. Truesdell, 1986:  *An Idiot's Fugitive Essays in Science:  Methods, Criticism, Training, Circumstances*, revised edition (Springer), pp. 21-40.

 For some *philosophy of science* views on fluid mechanics, see the following (and references cited therein):

 Olivier Darrigol, 2013:  For a philosophy of hydrodynamics.  *The Oxford Handbook of Philosophy of Physics*, edited by Robert Batterman (New York:  Oxford University Press), pp. 12-42.